 Performance Is Structural.

-Curtis Stoaks writes about structural drift, authority, incentives, accountability, and durable performance.
-This site is the central entry point into a body of work built to help leaders see how organizations weaken, why performance decays, and what it takes to restore clarity.
+Curtis Stoaks writes about organizational design, organizational effectiveness, drift, authority, incentives, accountability, signal, and durable performance.
+This site is the central entry point into a body of work designed to help leaders see how organizations weaken, why performance decays, and what it takes to restore clarity.

 The structural performance framework

-The Durable Performance System™ is a connected doctrine on how organizations drift, how performance weakens, and how leaders can restore durable execution through better structure.
+Organizational design determines how the operating system is arranged.
+Organizational effectiveness reveals what that arrangement produces.
+The Durable Performance System™ explains how organizations drift, why performance weakens, and how leaders can restore durable execution through better structure.

 The quiet erosion of standards, authority, accountability, and execution discipline before failure becomes obvious.